 Uncertain Court Treatment: Because the series LLC is still a rather recent addition to the American business landscape, in some ways it remains to be seen how this entity type will be treated by the courts.
 Because there simply hasn’t been much time to establish legal precedent, we can’t be certain how a court will adjudicate cases involving series LLCs.
 As you can imagine, uncertainty in a court of law is never ideal.

 Difficulty With Business Expansion: If you want to expand a series LLC into additional states, what happens if those states don’t recognize the series LLC?
-There are a few states (like California) that don’t allow the formation of a domestic series LLC, but do allow series LLCs from other states to register as foreign entities in that state.
+There are a few states (like California) that don’t allow the formation of a domestic series LLC but do allow series LLCs from other states to register as foreign entities in that state.
 However, these exceptions are few and far between.
 In many states, you will have to form a different entity entirely — like multiple LLCs or a corporation with subsidiaries — to expand your business into new markets.

 Multiple Bank Accounts and Registered Agents: A key component of keeping your segments shielded from each other for liability purposes is that you’ll need a bank account and a registered agent for each LLC in the series.
-After all, keeping your business and personal finances separate is a major aspect of maintaining a traditional LLC’s corporate veil, so it makes sense that you’d need to take similar steps to keep the finances of each segment of a series LLC separated as well.
+After all, keeping your business and personal finances separate is a major aspect of maintaining a traditional LLC’s corporate veil, so it makes sense that you’d need to take similar steps to keep the finances of each segment of a series LLC separated from the others as well.

 What Businesses Should Consider a Series LLC?